superfly/docs/rails/the-basics/backup-and-restoring-data.html.md

 ## Daily Backup snapshots

-Fly creates a snapshot of the database volumes once per day and retains them for 7 days.
+Fly.io creates a snapshot of the database volumes once per day and retains them for 7 days.
 To view the snapshots for the database run:

 ```cmd
 fly volumes list -a my-rails-app-db